Who we are

 Statement regarding the General Data Protection Regulation

-This statement is made by the Parochial Church Council (PCC) of the Parish of St Paul, St Stephen and Holy Trinity, Newport, in relation to all data collected by all means, including through this website.
+This statement is made by the Parochial Church Council (PCC) of the Parish of St Paul and St Stephen with Holy Trinity, Newport, in relation to all data collected by all means, including through this website.

 Your Personal Data – What is it?